BludReaver/Holiday-Calendar-SA/README.md

 2. Cleans up the event names by removing text in parentheses
 3. Downloads the latest school terms from education.sa.gov.au
 4. Generates school holiday periods between terms
-5. Creates ICS calendar files with consistent formatting
+5. Creates ICS calendar files with consistent formatting for maximum compatibility
 6. Commits the changes back to the repository

 ## Technical Details